cnai-ds/Crop-Yield-Prediction-Satellite-Image/README.md

 Desired time range, area, and kind of vegetation indices is easily configurable thanks to the structure.<br><br>
 As the code is highly confidential, if you would like to have a demo of beta version, please contact us.

+## Utilized data
+- Sentinel 2
+Sentinel 2 is an earth observation mission from ESA Copernicus Program. <br>
+It provides high resolution satellite images (10m - 60m) over land and coastal waters, with a large spectrum and a high frequency (~5 - 15 days) <br>

+- French national registry
+A national register of cereal fields is publicly available. <br>
+It gives:
+The GPS coordinates of fields, defining the exact polygon The type of crop grown in each field by year

+- Crop yield data
+Crop yiled data was acquired from a local farmer in France.  <br>

 ## Data acquisition mechanism

 <p align="center">